lleandroRodrigzz/lleandroRodrigzz/README.md

 <div align="center">

-### 💡 "Learning never exhausts the mind" - Leonardo da Vinci
+### 💡 "The only way to do great work is to love what you do." - Steve Jobs

 ![Profile Views](https://komarev.com/ghpvc/?username=lleandroRodrigzz&color=03fcb1&style=for-the-badge&label=Profile+Views)